Adrien-Courses/R5D11-website/content/framework_scrum/responsabilites/_index.md

 {{% notice style="grey" title=" " icon=" " %}}
-Depuis le Scrum Guide 2020 on ne parle plus de rôle mais de responsabilités (accountabilities) :
+Depuis le Scrum Guide 2020 on ne parle plus de ~~rôles~~ mais de responsabilités (accountabilities) :
 - Responsibility : is task-oriented.
 Every person on a team may be responsible for a given task that is required to complete a massive project.
 - Accountability : is what happens after a situation has occurred.
 It is how you respond and take ownership over the results. ("assumer")